jembi/openshr/README.md

 * OpenMRS Module that provides ATNA audit logging support - https://github.com/jembi/openmrs-module-shr-atna
 * Jembi OpenXDS fork that provides an ODD compliant XDS.b registry - https://github.com/jembi/openxds

+## CDA implementation documentation

+For a comprehensive explanation of how CDA document are submitted and processed by the SHR please see [the documentation here](Clinical Document Architecture Support for OpenSHR.pdf).

+There is also a spreadsheet describing terminology references, templates (document, section and entry).
+Those in green are level 3 import, those in orange are level 2 only.
+[See here](Templates and RMIMs.xlsx).

 ## Performance tweaks

 To get the best performance out of the OpenSHR you may have to make some adjustments to your installation.
 A list of these can be found here.
 Many of the global properties are already applied when using the database dump above.